paulstothard/genotype_conversion_file_builder/README.md

 * VCF_A - a value of 'REF' in this column indicates that the A allele appears on the forward strand of the reference genome, while a value of 'ALT' indicates that it does not.
 * VCF_B - a value of 'REF' in this column indicates that the A allele appears on the forward strand of the reference genome, while a value of 'ALT' indicates that it does not.

+Note: Indel positions and alleles (in the VCF\_REF and VCF\_ALT columns) are described according to the [VCF specification] (https://samtools.github.io/hts-specs/VCFv4.2.pdf).

+Note: Indel alleles in the TOP, FORWARD, DESIGN, and PLUS columns are given as D (deletion) or I (insertion).

 #### Sample wide file content

 ```